adamtrilling/blog-posts/simple_bdd/README.md

 A feature spec defines one feature, which is a subset of the functionality of your application.
 Each feature has one or more scenarios; a scenario might describe a single aspect of the feature, or a path through the feature.
 Each scenario is composed of one more more steps, which describe the user story for the scenario.
 Each step begins with one of the following words: Given, When, Then, And, But and is followed by a string explaining the step in human-understandable language.

-Our blog is going to need to have users.
-Those users will need to be able to sign up, log in, and log out.
+In order to have an authentication system, users will need to be able to sign up, log in, and log out.
 A feature spec for the user management could live in spec/features/user_management_spec.rb and look like this:

 ```ruby
 require 'rails_helper'